jayimillena/jays-address-seeder/README.md

 If you have existing database proceed to the next instruction

-Do migrate
+Do migrate, to create the tables

 $ php artisan migrate

-Seed the database
+Seed the tables, to popuate the locations infos

 $ php artisan db:seed